AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/new-toolbar-for-lists.md

 >
 >The new toolbar is not available in all reports.

-## Examples of a toolbar in `Adobe Workfront Classic` vs. `the new Adobe Workfront experience`
+## Examples of a toolbar in Adobe Workfront Classic vs. the new Adobe Workfront experience

 The icons you can find in an updated toolbar depend on the type of list that you view.
-The following are examples of the `Adobe Workfront Classic` and `the new Adobe Workfront experience` toolbars in a task list:
+The following are examples of the Adobe Workfront Classic and the new Adobe Workfront experience toolbars in a task list:

 * [Task list toolbar in Adobe Workfront Classic](#task2)
 * [Task list toolbar in the new Adobe Workfront experience](#task3)

-### Task list toolbar in `Adobe Workfront Classic`
+### Task list toolbar in Adobe Workfront Classic

-In `Adobe Workfront Classic`, a combination of menus, icons, and links existed in the toolbar of a task list:
+In Adobe Workfront Classic, a combination of menus, icons, and links existed in the toolbar of a task list:

 ![](assets/qs-classic-toolbar-on-task-lists-350x25.png)

-### Task list toolbar in `the new Adobe Workfront experience`
+### Task list toolbar in the new Adobe Workfront experience

-In `the new Adobe Workfront experience`, most menus and links have been replaced with icons, for a more streamlined and modern look:
+In the new Adobe Workfront experience, most menus and links have been replaced with icons, for a more streamlined and modern look:

 ![](assets/qs-new-toolbar-on-task-lists-350x14.png)